I built this whole site in one weekend for $70/year. Here’s the stack and the reasoning behind each piece.

 Cloudflare Registrar sells .com at cost (~$10/yr vs $20+ at GoDaddy).
 I’m using DNS-only (no proxy), but their nameservers are fast and the dashboard is the cleanest in the industry.

-Giscus over Disqus
+Waline over Giscus / Disqus

 What I’d do differently